markjcarew0/WpfCeoSeo/ReadMe.md

 - Serilog for logging
 - ReactiveUI for observing throttled changes in UI property values
 - WeakEvent for messaging between layers
 - HTMLAgilityPack for internet queries
+- FakeItEasy for stub/mock/fakes in Unit Testing

-The unitests are minimal (only one has been written so far)
+The unitests are minimal (two have been written so far).
-The Messaging functionaity is only used for notifying the UI that the datagrid itemsource should be fully loaded and that an attempt may now be made to set focus to the first line of the datagrid
+WeakEvent Messaging is used to notify the UI layer that the datagrid itemsource is now fully loaded and that keyboard focus should now be set to the first line of the datagrid.

-The program and class RelayCommand is not currently in use but has been included for completeness of one of the pillars of the MVVM pattern even though it breaks YAGNI
+The program and class RelayCommand is not currently in use but has been included for MVVM completeness.

 ###### Frameworks